zmkfirmware/zmk/docs/docs/development/events.md

 - `int raise_zmk_specific_thing_happened(struct zmk_specific_thing_happened event)`: This function will take an event data structure, add a header to it, and then start handling the event with the first registered event listener.

-The following macros can also be used.
+The following macros can also be used for advanced use cases.
 These will each take in an event `ev` which already consists of the header & data combination, i.e. `ev` has the type `struct zmk_specific_thing_happened_event`.

 - `ZMK_EVENT_RAISE(ev)`: Start handling this event (`ev`) with the first registered event listener.
 - `ZMK_EVENT_RAISE_AFTER(ev, mod)`: Start handling this event (`ev`) after the event is captured by the named [event listener](#subscription-and-listener) (`mod`).
 The named event listener will be skipped as well.